Wiralla Regeneration Project

 Project Information:

-The Wiralla Regeneration Project (ERF116713) is a Human-Induced Regeneration (HIR) project located on Wiralla Station, approximately 60km northeast of the township of Thargomindah in South West Queensland.
-Registered in March 2018, the project encompasses a significant area of 51,107 hectares.
-The property sits within the Bulloo Shire and the wider Mulga Lands bioregion, an area traditionally dominated by rangeland grazing for cattle and sheep.
+Wiralla Regeneration Project is a Human-Induced Regeneration (HIR) project located on Wiralla Station, approximately 50km northeast of Thargomindah in South West Queensland.
+It was registered in March 2018 and covers a massive 51,107.47 hectares.